Environmental Review

 Tina Garg, Supervising Environmental Planner, (408) 535-7895

-Tina oversees the California Environmental Quality Act (CEQA) clearances for the entitlement process, Santa Clara Valley Habitat Plan Coordination, Mitigation Monitoring and Reporting Program (MMRP) Compliance, and geotesting clearance.
+Tina oversees CEQA clearances for the entitlement process, Santa Clara Valley Habitat Plan (SCVHP) Coordination, and Geotesting clearance.

 Stay Informed!